-This road trip combines breathtaking natural sights and magnificent man made structures.
-From the Manchester depot, you will swoop down into North Wales and the historic Denbighshire where castles, waterfalls and walks await.
-From there Snowdonia awaits with its mountainous terrain, sparkling lakes and plethora of outdoor activities.
+This road trip combines breathtaking natural sights and magnificent man-made structures, making it the perfect adventure for anyone hiring a campervan or motorhome.
+Start your journey in historic Denbighshire where castles, waterfalls and walks await.
+From there travel to Snowdonia with its mountainous terrain, sparkling lakes and plethora of outdoor activities.

 Recommended site: Gaer Hyfryd Caravan and Motorhome Club Site